azuenko/kayak/README.md

 ### Status

-The library is in active, but early development stage.
+The library is in early development stage.
 As a consequence, no guarantees can be given for security, stability and backward-compatibility.
 Use only in testing / staging environment.

 ### Key features

-Kayak implements core consensus library features, such as:

 * Byzantine fault-tolerant ordering service across live processes
 * Synchronization primitives for new or delayed processes

-In addition, Kayak manages cluster membership through a simple protocol.
-The decision to add/remove a member is taken through the consensus itself, without the need of having a trusted coordinator.

-The library makes a distinction between client and server.
-It allows to cover use-cases of both type of systems: flat decentralized, and ranked client-server.
+* In-protocol decentralised membership management
+* Efficient uniqueness (replay attack protection)
+* Peer-to-peer and client-server deployment models

 ### Design considerations